 No inbound marketing would be successful without a good content as inbound marketing is equal to content plus context.

 Content is an inbound marketing toolkit: Blogs, interactive tools, photos, infographics, videos, e-books, presentation workings towards ATTRACT – CONVERT – CLOSE – DELIGHT

 Context is who you creating it for.
-It should be tailored for who you trying to reach and what they are interested in!
+It should be tailored to who you trying to reach and what they are interested in!

 The best content is the one which is totally grounded in the correct context.
-It is just not enough to write any blog post or e mail.
-It should be tailored for the audience you are trying to reach your BUYER PERSONA and also what they are interested in seeing?
+It is just not enough to write any blog post or email.
+It should be tailored to the audience you are trying to reach your BUYER PERSONA and also what they are interested in seeing?

 Leverage Your Content

 The few different tools you can use to leverage content are by right DISTRIBUTION.
-The right tools of distribution are:
+The right tools for distribution are: